thomcchester/api-docs/source/includes/rest/_orders.md

     </tr>
     <tr>
       <td><code>provider</code></td>
       <td>Optional.
-Requird for updates.
+Required for updates.
 The identifier for the provider from which the order data was received in lower snake cased form.
 For example, <code>shopify</code> or <code>my_store</code>.
 Used to identify the order for updates.</td>
     </tr>
     <tr>
       <td><code>tax</code></td>